 Revenue from the proposed Housing Impact Fee is intended to be used to increase the supply of affordable housing for extremely low-, very low-, low- and moderate-income households (Housing Impact Fee Program).
 Funding may be used towards acquisition, financing, construction, and development of Housing Facilities and any necessary and reasonable costs for administering the Housing Impact Fee Fund.
 This funding will help address demand from workers in jobs created by the increased demand for goods and services resulting from the increased City population occupying new market-rate rental housing developments.

-To date no expenditures have been made from the Housing Impact Fee Fund.
-The Housing Department has issued a NOFA for \$100 million, stating the City's intent to fund affordable housing developments that meet the City's priorities.
+The Housing Department issued a NOFA for \$100 million in August 2018, stating the City's intent to fund affordable housing developments that meet the City's priorities.
 These AHIF funds are included in this NOFA.
-Once the NOFA process concludes, the projects listed in the Housing Impact Fee Resolution will be updated to reflect which projects will receive AHIF funds.
+Attachment A is a list of potential developments resulting from the NOFA process.
+These projects have been added to the Expenditure Plan for the AHIF Funds.